-BSc (Hons), Msc
+BSc (Hons), MSc, MIScT

-Oxford Parkinson's Disease Centre Biobank Curator
+Oxford Parkinson's Disease Centre Laboratory and Biobank Manager

-In addition to curating and experimenting on samples, Samuel is also a member of the OPDC Data and Biosample Access Committee, an review panel for deciding suitability for collaboration from researchers that have submitted an application to collaborate with the OPDC.
+I am also a member of the OPDC Data and Biosample Access Committee, an review panel for deciding suitability for collaboration from researchers that have submitted an application to collaborate with the OPDC.